 You can read Day 1 here, Day 2 here, Day 3 here, Day 4 here, Day 5 here, Day 6 here, and Day 7 here.
 Well you did it!
 You got through the holiday with most of your wits intact, you didn’t murder anyone, and probably only cried a little (lot).
 You deserve a reward.
 No, the gifts you got from friends and family don’t cut it.
 But you’re broke as fuck because you spent all your money on scented candles for relatives you don’t even like.
 As a writer, I’m always two things: broke and creative.
 Give yourself a scrub-down.
 This will simple concoction will calm your muscles and have you feeling soft as a newborn baby.
 Make yourself some pudding.
 Ijeoma’s Feminist Pudding Ingredients: ¼ cup butter 1/3 cup brown sugar ½ t vanilla ¼ t salt 3 T bourbon or whiskey (optional) 3 T cornstarch 2 T white sugar 2 cups whole milk 1 cup half and half Melt the butter in a saucepan over med-hi heat.

 Reread your favorite teenage book.
+Shut up.
 Life-Hacks of the Poor and Aimless.
 Late capitalism is like your love life: it looks a lot less bleak through an Instagram filter.